 In contrast to the centrality of whakapapa/genealogy in Māori culture, very little is known about the content of family memory among New Zealanders of European descent.This constitutes a missing link to our past.

-All families are storehouses of information, and their memories, written records, photographs and objects have the collective potential to transform our understanding of family life in the nineteenth and twentieth centuries.
+All families are storehouses of information, and their memories, written records, photographs and objects have the collective potential to expand our knowledge about family life in the nineteenth and twentieth centuries.

 In this research project we are asking fifty multigenerational New Zealand families throughout the country, approached through a random sample of the general electoral rolls, to share their knowledge and memories of earlier generations.